ankur6ue/baremetal_ingress_from_nlb/README.md

 ![img_10.png](images/img_10.png)

-Notice that in pod yaml, port 10254 is not listed under ports of the nginx-ingress-controller deployment.
-Liveness/readiness ports don't need to be explicitly exposed because k8s automatically does that for us.
+Notice that in the yaml for nginx-ingress-controller deployment, port 10254 is not listed under ports.
+This is because Liveness/Readiness ports don't need to be explicitly exposed because k8s automatically does that for us.

 So that's great.
 But where is the 31746 coming from?
 This took me sometime to figure out.. run a `k describe svc -n ingress-nginx ingress-nginx-controller`